 Submissions for an individual paper presentation should include a proposal of no more than 500 words or less, containing the following information: introduction to the research question(s), description of methods, results, brief discussion and implications.
 Conceptual and theoretical individual papers do not need to follow this structure.
 A reference list is not required for the submission.

 Submissions for symposia include three to four papers on the same topic to be presented in the same session.
 When applying for a symposium, please submit an overall abstract of 1250 words or less describing the symposium theme and its importance, including an abstract of 300 words or less for each symposium paper.
 In the field of ‘Title of the abstract’, please type the title of the symposium.
 Preference will be given to symposia that demonstrate cohesiveness across presentations and to presentations strongly linked to the central of the conference.
 Symposia will be accepted or rejected as a whole, not in parts.

 For who: doctoral candidates

-The Pre-PhD Conference from August 17, 2018 to August 19, 2018 provides a unique opportunity for PhD candidates who conduct research in the overall field of social services and related social problems to present their results or work in progress.
-A board of professors of international standing will form a panel to comment on the presentations and will be avaliable for any further guidance.
+The Pre-PhD Conference from August 21, 2020 to August 23, 2020 provides a unique opportunity for doctoral candidates who conduct research in the overall field of social services and related social problems to present their results or work in progress.
+A board of professors of international standing will form a panel to comment on the presentations and will be available for any further guidance.
 The Pre-PhD Conference therefore offers a very valuable and exceptional occasion to engage in comprehensive networking with colleagues from other European and non-European countries.
 Important to emphasize is that the Pre-PhD Conference only accessible for doctoral candidates and is open for broad topics concerning social work that are not directly linked to the central topic of this years' conference.
 Presentations will be limited to maximum 20 minutes.
-The deadline for submitting is April 30, 2018.

 For who: academics (researchers, PhD candidates) and non-academics (practitioners, policy makers and students)